videlais/Unofficial-Ink-Cookbook/Chapter8/index.md

 VAR divertExample = ->Example
 ```

-Global variables are defined using the keyword "VAR" in Ink.
+Global variables are defined using the keyword `VAR` in Ink.
 Because they are global, they can be accessed in any part of a project.
 Once they are created, they are a part of everything.
 They can be used, updated, and accessed across the entire Flow.
 They can contain numbers, strings, and even diverts.

 ```ink
 Example: